The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm

-The introduction of the Semantic Sufficiency Criterion (SSC) represents a seismic paradigm shift that uniquely targets the core mandate of the KDD community.
+The introduction of the Semantic Sufficiency Criterion (SSC) represents a paradigm shift that uniquely targets the core mandate of the KDD community.
 Historically, the field has relied on \textit{data scavenging}, i.e., scraping massive, noisy repositories of loosely correlated image-text pairs or even the manually intensive image-text pair creation, and relying on the false hope that blind, billion-parameter next token prediction will force emergent alignment.

-The Divergence Law of Multimodal Scaling can mathematically proves this era of passive training must end.
+The Divergence Law of Multimodal Scaling suggests that passive scaling alone is insufficient.
 However, this does not mean we must abandon the monolithic paradigm (Vision Encoder-Projector-LLM).
 Instead, we propose that the KDD community elevate the SSC from a passive diagnostic constraint into an \textit{active architectural blueprint and training objective}.
-We challenge the community to pioneer three vital infrastructural pillars to support this new paradigm, aiming to achieve perfect compositional visual reasoning within monolithic VLMs:
+We persuade the community to pioneer four directions to support this new paradigm, aiming to improve compositional visual reasoning within monolithic VLMs: